Microsoft Edge Legacy: Reception

 In an August 2015 review of Windows 10 by Dan Grabham of TechRadar, Microsoft Edge was praised for its performance, despite not being in a feature-complete state at launch.
-Andrew Cunningham of Ars Technica praised the browser for being "tremendously promising" and "a much better browser than Internet Explorer ever was" but criticized it for its lack of functionality on launch.
-Thom Holwerda of OSNews criticized Edge in August 2015 for its hidden URL bar, lack of user-friendliness, poor design and a tab system that is "so utterly broken it should never have shipped in a final release".
+Peter Bright of Ars Technica praised the browser for being "tremendously promising" and "a much better browser than Internet Explorer ever was" but criticized it for its lack of functionality on launch.
+Thom Holwerda of OSNews criticized Edge in August 2015 for its hidden URL bar, lack of user-friendliness, poor design, and a tab system that is "so utterly broken it should never have shipped in a final release".
 He described the browser's implemented features as "some sort of cosmic joke", saying that "infuriating doesn't even begin to describe it".

 Data from August 2015, a few weeks after release, showed that user uptake of Edge was low, with only 2% of overall computer users using the new browser.
 Among Windows 10 users, usage peaked at 20% and then dropped to 14% through August 2015.

 In October 2015, a security researcher published a report outlining a bug in Edge's "InPrivate" mode, causing data related to visited sites to still be cached in the user's profile directory, theoretically making it possible for others to determine sites visited.
 The bug gained mainstream attention in early February 2016, and was fixed with a cumulative update on February 9, 2016.

 Market share

-According to StatCounter, in August 2019, Edge overtook the market share of Internet Explorer (IE) on PCs, ranking third place at 9.14% and IE in sixth.
+According to StatCounter, in August 2019, Edge overtook the market share of Internet Explorer on PCs, ranking third place at 9.14% and IE in sixth.
 On Xbox, Edge replaced IE as the dominant browser shortly after its release in November 2015.